rouxpz/fclc-data-vis/README.md

 HOMEWORK: Read [Long Live The Web](http://jblomo.github.io/webarch253/slides/Long_Live_the_Web.pdf) by Tim Berners-Lee.
 Post a response in your blog.
 HOMEWORK: Revisit one of your old Processing sketches - and try your hand at translating it into JavaScript with p5.
+HOMEWORK: Come up with an idea for a final project.
+This should be an individual work.
+Post a detailed description of the project on your blog - what the dataset is, how you're planning on representing it, and what meaning you're hoping to convey to your audience.

 ### November 12: Week 10 - JavaScript & Web, Part 2
+- Final Project Proposals
 - Parsing data in JavaScript using [d3.js](http://d3js.org/)
 - Using [d3.js](http://d3js.org/) and [p5.js](http://p5js.org/) to visualize data
 - Libraries and tools in JavaScript: